asyncapi/website/pages/blog/building-async-flight-notification-service.md

 ## Running the service

-The prototype runs on four Docker containers – one per service plus another for the [MQTT broker](https://github.com/toke/docker-mosquitto) based on the Docker image maintained by the Eclipse Mosquitto project.
+The [prototype](https://github.com/amadeus4dev/amadeus-async-flight-status) runs on four Docker containers – one per service plus another for the [MQTT broker](https://github.com/toke/docker-mosquitto) based on the Docker image maintained by the Eclipse Mosquitto project.

 To avoid manually starting each service (plus the dependency of starting the broker first), we will use [Docker compose](https://docs.docker.com/compose/), a tool to run applications composed of multiple containers using a YAML file to define each container as well as their dependencies.

 We start the service by executing:

+        docker network create my-network
         docker-compose up --remove-orphans

 In the browser, we go to http://localhost:5000 and enter information about the flight we want to monitor.
 The service will send us an alert once the flight information is updated: